Dubai is so pretty it’s making us blush…

-The Dubai skyline: it changes every day, most of it’s only a decade old and it’s mighty photogenic.
+The Dubai skyline: it changes every day, most of it is only a decade old, and it’s mighty photogenic.

-It’s easy to forget the magic of Dubai near the end of a long summer, so here are 19 stunning snaps of the city’s many faces to remind you how glorious the emirate can be…
+It’s easy to forget the magic of Dubai, so here are 19 stunning snaps of the city’s many faces to remind you how glorious our emirate can be…

 Photo: Boaz Rottem/Getty Images

 #2: Clouds shroud the buildings of JLT and Dubai Marina.

 #3: The Burj Al Arab stands out next to the low rise suburb of Umm Suqeim.
 This picture also shows the land expansion near Kite Beach and the large green gardens of the huge houses of Al Sufouh Road.

 #4: The dhows that transport everything from fridges to figs between Deira and India/Pakistan/Iran etc have been at work since before any of the buildings in the background even existed.